Pituitary adenoma (microadenoma, macroadenoma), hyperprolactinemia syndrome

-The proposed therapy is to appoint a mild homeopathic regulators, respectively, due to hyperprolactinemia, conducting visceral osteopathic diagnosis and therapy.
+The proposed therapy is to appoint mild homeopathic regulators, respectively, due to hyperprolactinemia, conducting visceral osteopathic diagnosis and therapy.
 And if there is a connection with the experiences or stressful events are held on psychological adjustment.

 Treatment of nonfunctioning pituitary adenomas (NFPAs)

-Nonfunctioning pituitary adenomas are common benign tumor that may be present for many years before causing any of the symptoms.
+Nonfunctioning pituitary adenomas are a common benign tumor that may be present for many years before causing any of the symptoms.
 These nonfunctioning pituitary adenomas may remain unnoticed for many years before they become large enough to mechanically impact on adjacent structures ("mass effect").
 Such cases (effects on neighboring brain structures) is a clear indication for surgery.
 In other cases, a nonfunctioning pituitary adenoma treatment will be different.

-Choosing of treatment method for patient with a nonfunctioning pituitary adenoma the neurosurgeon must be guided by the following data:
+Choosing of treatment method for a patient with a nonfunctioning pituitary adenoma the neurosurgeon must be guided by the following data:

 - Endocrine (hormonal) status.
-Many patients with a nonfunctioning pituitary adenoma have abnormal levels of pituitary hormones, growth hormone and sex hormones.
+Many patients with a nonfunctioning pituitary adenoma have abnormal levels of pituitary hormones, growth hormone, and sex hormones.

 - Eyes and vision (ophthalmological status).
 In some patients with nonfunctioning pituitary adenoma can develop symptoms of visual impairment, which subsequently can be eliminated or significantly reduced after surgery (operation).

 - Treatment for a nonfunctioning pituitary adenoma at the initial stage.
 Studies have shown the efficacy of surgical treatment for patients with symptomatic nonfunctioning pituitary adenoma, including improvement in visual and hormonal status.
-If surgery cannot be performed, then option can be radiation therapy and other treatments.
+If surgery cannot be performed, then the option can be radiation therapy and other treatments.

 - Surgical treatment of nonfunctioning pituitary adenoma.
 Patients can be operated by the transsphenoidal (through the ethmoid sinus), by classical craniotomy with endoscopic access, or a combination of these two surgical techniques.